York College has announced the finalists for its most prestigious academic financial

 At York College, Kuhne plans to major in accounting and play soccer.

-Joseph Wanninger is a very busy student athlete, participating in soccer, basketball, theater, band
+Joseph Wanninger is a very busy student athlete, participating in soccer, basketball, theater, band and track while maintaining a high GPA.

-Wanninger has earned an academic letter, was Academic All-State First Team (soccer) and was named to the honor roll from freshman through senior year.
+tter, was Academic All-State First Team (soccer) and was named to the honor roll from freshman through senior year.
 He is a member of the National Honor Society and has served as the team captain in basketball and soccer.
 Junior year he was named Most Valuable Player for basketball and the following year he was named Best Midfielder for soccer.

 Wanninger participates in church and community service activities including tutoring, assistant coach for youth sports, assisting with children’s ministry and serving as the church webmaster.